SimeonSavov/ProgrammingFundamentals_UnitTesting/README.md

 ## About the Sixth Lesson - For and While Loops (Lesson 6)

-In the sixth lesson of this course, we explored the capabilities of both `for` and `while` loops in C# programming.
-This lesson allowed us to gain a deeper understanding of iterative control structures.
-Below is a summary of the tasks we completed and the key concepts we've learned:
+In the sixth lesson of this course, I explored the capabilities of both `for` and `while` loops in C# programming.
+This lesson allowed me to gain a deeper understanding of iterative control structures.
+Below is a summary of the tasks I completed and the key concepts I've learned:

-1. **Power Calculation with a For Loop:** We used a `for` loop to calculate the result of raising a given number to a certain power.
-Users provided the base number and exponent, and the program computed and displayed the result.
+1. **Power Calculation with a For Loop:** I used a `for` loop to calculate the result of raising a given number to a certain power.
+I provided the base number and exponent, and the program computed and displayed the result.
 This task emphasized the repetitive nature of `for` loops for mathematical computations.

-2. **Multiplication Table with a For Loop:** We utilized a `for` loop to generate a multiplication table for a user-provided number from 1 to 10.
+2. **Multiplication Table with a For Loop:** I utilized a `for` loop to generate a multiplication table for a user-provided number from 1 to 10.
 The program calculated and displayed the products for each factor in the table.
 This task illustrated how `for` loops can efficiently handle repetitive patterns.

-3. **Percentage Calculation with a For Loop:** We employed a `for` loop to calculate the percentage of numbers divisible by 2, 3, and 4 within a set of user-input numbers.
+3. **Percentage Calculation with a For Loop:** I employed a `for` loop to calculate the percentage of numbers divisible by 2, 3, and 4 within a set of user-input numbers.
 The program computed and displayed the percentages for each divisibility criterion, highlighting the utility of `for` loops in data analysis.

-4. **Checking Special Numbers with a While Loop:** We used a `while` loop to check if a user-input number is "special," meaning it is divisible by all of its individual digits.
+4. **Checking Special Numbers with a While Loop:** I used a `while` loop to check if a user-input number is "special," meaning it is divisible by all of its individual digits.
 The task demonstrated the flexibility of `while` loops in handling iterative processes that may not have a fixed number of iterations.

-5. **Price Increase on Stop Number with a While Loop:** We employed a `while` loop to continuously read numbers from the user until a specified stop number was encountered.
+5. **Price Increase on Stop Number with a While Loop:** I employed a `while` loop to continuously read numbers from the user until a specified stop number was encountered.
 Once the stop number was found, the program calculated and displayed a 20% price increase over the previous number.
 This task highlighted the interactive and dynamic nature of `while` loops.

 ### Key Concepts Learned:

-- **For Loops:** We learned that `for` loops are particularly useful for situations where the number of iterations is known in advance, such as iterating over a range of numbers or performing a fixed number of operations.
+- **For Loops:** I learned that `for` loops are particularly useful for situations where the number of iterations is known in advance, such as iterating over a range of numbers or performing a fixed number of operations.

-- **While Loops:** We discovered that `while` loops are versatile for scenarios where the number of iterations may vary based on user input or dynamic conditions.
+- **While Loops:** I discovered that `while` loops are versatile for scenarios where the number of iterations may vary based on user input or dynamic conditions.
 They allow for interactive and adaptive control flow.

-- **Mathematical Computations:** We applied loops for mathematical calculations, including exponentiation, multiplication tables, and percentage calculations.
+- **Mathematical Computations:** I applied loops for mathematical calculations, including exponentiation, multiplication tables, and percentage calculations.

-- **Data Analysis:** We used loops to analyze data by counting and calculating percentages based on specific criteria.
+- **Data Analysis:** I used loops to analyze data by counting and calculating percentages based on specific criteria.

-These tasks collectively provided a solid foundation in using `for` and `while` loops for a wide range of programming challenges.
+These tasks collectively provided me with a solid foundation in using `for` and `while` loops for a wide range of programming challenges.

+## About the Seventh Lesson - Nested Loops (Lesson 7)

+In the seventh lesson of this course, I explored nested loops in C# and gained valuable insights into their practical applications.
+Here are the main takeaways:

+1. **Efficient Counting and Sequences:** I harnessed the power of `for` loops to efficiently count down, calculate powers, and generate numerical sequences.

+2. **Pattern Creation:** Nested loops allowed me to create intricate visual patterns, including star triangles, numerical pyramids, and labeled building structures.

+3. **Interactive Savings Tracking:** I used nested `while` loops to interactively track savings for multiple travel destinations, enhancing user interaction.

+4. **Digit Manipulation:** I employed nested loops to calculate the sum of digits and check for special numbers, showcasing the versatility of loops in processing numerical data.

+5. **Prime Number Identification:** By combining loops with conditional statements, I efficiently identified prime numbers within specified ranges, demonstrating the practicality of nested loops in number analysis.

+This lesson expanded my understanding of nested loops, enabling me to handle diverse programming challenges and create structured patterns with ease.